San Leone, Agrigento: History

 The port's activity and scale had to be intense considering the importance of the city, as evidenced by the significant number of coins found in the area ranging from the classical to the Byzantine and finally Arab period, confirming that the emporium was in use until about the 10th-11th century.
 Mysterious ritual sacrifices of oriental (Egyptian) origin perhaps identify small foreign commercial colonies or influences on local cults.
 In the 19th century a hand mill was founded in the vicinity of the Caruso house, which was used until the 1920s.
 Until about 1900 an ancient building with a semicircular vault of clear Roman origins existed near the church of San Leone, where a large family of fishermen lived.
-It was demolished by Commendatore Alfonso Caratozzolo to build the building that can still be seen near the former Arena Estiva.
+It was demolished by Commendatore Alfonso Caratozzolo to build a house near the old parish church of San Leone.

 Among the other artifacts discovered in San Leone in the late 19th and early 20th century were buildings of Roman origin, and Arab warehouses.
 A huge Greek sarcophagus was also discovered near the church of San Leone, formed by a single block of sandstone, but was unfortunately cut into four parts and transformed into seats on the beach.
 The church of San Leone was built around the 13th century, but was exposed to the attacks of the Barbary corsairs.
 A watchtower was built in the sixteenth century by Tiburzio Spannocchi (1578).
 The tower, which still exists, stands on the heights of the Forgia district and is used, together with the farm that has developed around it, for tourist accommodation activities.
 In the eighteenth century the enlightened bishop Lorenzo Gioeni (1730 - 1754) built a summer holiday home for young people that still today dominates the woods and the beach of Maddalusa from the top of the Montelusa hill.
 The bishop himself had considered the site of San Leone as an area to build the port of Girgenti.